sickoGG/myProject/README.md

-# Estimating car damage using Deep Learning Algorithms: Image Processing
+# Drug Monitoring System for Patient with Common Cold

-This tutorial will help you to install and set up the car damage detector web application on your system
+    - This tutorial will help you to install and set up the car damage detector web application on your system

 # Installation Steps for running on your local machine: